aakash-webdev/aakash-webdev/README.md

 ### 🌟 What I Bring:

 Hello!
 I'm Aakash Peshavaria, a passionate front-end developer with a solid foundation in mechanical engineering.
 My journey from mechanical engineering to front-end development has equipped me with a unique perspective and a problem-solving mindset that I bring to every project.
+Currently diving deeper into the IT industry.
 I am a fresher in the IT industry and actively looking for opportunities to kickstart my career as a front-end developer.

 ### 🚀 Skills and Technologies: